 Additional information about this course

-Students are expected to comply with the School's codes of conduct and behaviour on field courses, placements and exchanges.
+Students are expected to comply with the Department's codes of conduct and behaviour on field courses, placements and exchanges.
 Placements and study exchange opportunities are dependent on passing each stage at the first opportunity and being of good standing.

 The four-year sandwich route gives you the opportunity to spend your third year on a placement with a relevant employer, like a conservation or environmental body, zoo or animal welfare organisation, or local government or a molecular diagnostics company.
 It’s a great chance to gain experience, build your network and develop transferable skills – all of which can boost your career prospects.